vmware-archive/clarity/BUILD.md

 The `webpack` script also processes the `package.json` and `README.md` files for all of our packages.
 This means that running `npm build: icons` by itself will NOT produce a complete package.

-##### `npm run ks:publish`

-This script publishes the kitchen sink app located under `src/ks-app`.
-Note that surge must be globally installed to be able to publish this app.
-You can still locally test the kitchen sink app by `ng serve ks-app`.

 ##### `npm run test:lint` and `npm run lint:fix`

 The `test:lint` script will run the linter and fail if linting fails.
 The `lint:fix` script is very similar but